-One of the largest and most successful events at UUSWH in recent memory was the 2016 showing of the PBS documentary, Defying the Nazis: The Sharps' War, made by the Sharps' grandson Artemis Joukowsky and filmmaker Ken Burns.
+One of the largest and most successful events at UUSWH in recent memory was the gathering in 2016 to present the PBS documentary "Defying the Nazis: The Sharps' War."
+The film, produced by noted filmaker Ken Burns and the Sharps' grandson Artemis Joukowsky.
 "The story of Waitstill and Martha Sharp is one of the most incredible tales of compassion, sacrifice and heroism that I have ever heard," Burns said, "and I was completely unaware of it until five years ago when Artemis Joukowsky first shared it with me."
 (In 2016, Joukowsky also released his book Defying the Nazis: The Sharps' War through the UU publishing house, Beacon Press.)

-The church had 300 attendees at this reception, screening, and panel discussion of this stirring documentary.
+Three hundred friends of the Society attended this screening and a panel discussion that followed.
 Special guests included the UU Service Committee (UUSC) President, Tom Andrews, and Catherine Chvany, one of the 27 Jewish children rescued by the Sharps.
-Catherine and her sister lived with a family from our congregation until she was reunited with her parents two years later.
-In the film she declares.
-"What I owe Martha is my life in America.
+Catherine and her sister lived with the Niles family from our congregation until she was reunited with her parents two years later.
+In the film she declares, "What I owe

+Martha is my life in America.
 Perhaps my life itself."
 She thanked UUSWH and the family she stayed with in Wellesley when she first arrived in this country.

 Tom Andrews reminded the large audience that we must not only recognize the Sharps' courage, but we must emulate it today.
-He pointed out the projects for humanitarian relief that UUSC was continuing for those seeking refuge from Latin America, Syria, and other places suffering under oppressive regimes.
+He pointed out that the Service Committee continues projects for humanitarian relief in Latin America, Syria, and other places suffering under oppressive regimes.